Lodges With Hot Tubs

 The town puts you minutes from Windermere, England’s largest natural lake.
 Hiking routes for all abilities start right from your doorstep, including the famous Fairfield Horseshoe and gentler walks around Rydal Water.
 The 70-foot Stock Ghyll Force waterfall sits just behind the town centre.

 After busy days exploring Beatrix Potter World or tackling Helvellyn, nothing beats returning to your own private lodge.
-Soaking in a hot tub under the stars while planning tomorrow’s Lake District adventure creates holiday memories that last.
+Soaking in a hot tub and plan tomorrow’s Lake District adventure creates holiday memories that last.

 Hot tub lodges you’ll love